Category: VSAN

 This is part three in a series of posts discussing lessons I learned from helping a partner engineer a 400+ TB VSAN Solution.
 It turns out that high capacity VSAN nodes are a slightly different beast than the standard off-the-shelf solution.
 Part one discussed different density issues as related to disk configurations.
 Part two worked through a hypothetical 1TB/day, 365 day retention engineering solution.
 In part three, I’ll be continuing with that example and exploring possible models for purchasing and growing such a solution.

-Continue reading High Capacity VSAN Nodes Part 3
+• High Capacity VSAN Nodes Part 2

 High Capacity VSAN Nodes Part 2